ArsenUtepbergenov/url-shortening-api-master/README.md

+# Frontend Mentor - Shortly URL shortening API Challenge solution

+This is a solution to the [Shortly URL shortening API Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G)

+## Overview

-## The challenge
+### The challenge

-Your challenge is to build out this landing page, integrate with the [Clean URI API](https://cleanuri.com/docs) and get it looking as close to the design as possible.

-Your users should be able to:
+Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - Shorten any valid URL